gitlabhq/gitlabhq/README.md

 You should also be aware that **Public GitLab** only applies to the lastest [stable](https://github.com/ArthurHoaro/Public-GitLab/) release branch of GitLab. `master` branch on this repo have high chance to be broken.
 ## Changelog

-  * [2013-04-25] : Public GitLab supports GitLab 5.1 (stable)
+  * [2013-04-25] : Public GitLab supports GitLab 5.1 (stable) - [Upgrade 5.0 to 5.1](https://github.com/ArthurHoaro/Public-GitLab/blob/5-1-stable/doc/update/5.0-to-5.1.md)
   * [2013-04-11] : MySQL support
   * [2013-04-01] : First commit for Public GitLab (only PostgreSQL)

 ## Installation

-During the [official intallation](https://github.com/gitlabhq/gitlabhq/blob/5-0-stable/doc/install/installation.md) workflow, **Public GitLab** override part _"6.
+During the [official intallation](https://github.com/gitlabhq/gitlabhq/blob/5-1-stable/doc/install/installation.md) workflow, **Public GitLab** override part _"6.
 GitLab - Clone the Source"_.

 **Warning**: Remember that you _need_ to use the lastest **stable branch**, even if you want to dowload it from [zip file](https://github.com/ArthurHoaro/Public-GitLab/archive/5-0-stable.zip).